MicrosoftDocs/visualstudio-docs/docs/msbuild/change-waves.md

 A *change wave* is a set of behavior changes in MSBuild that you can opt out of by specifying a particular flag as an environment variable.
 The purpose of this is to warn you of potentially disruptive changes that will become standard functionality later, so that you have a time period of flexibility for adapting to these changes before they become standard functionality.
 All the features in a specific change wave can only be enabled or disabled together, not individually.

 When you upgrade to a new version of MSBuild, changes that are potentially breaking are enabled by default, but if a feature affects your build negatively, you can easily disable that wave of changes.
+Each change wave is identified by an MSBuild version number (for example, 16.8).
 Disabling a change wave also disables change waves of higher versions.

 ## Opt out of change wave features